Trading Strategy

 Trading is a mental game.
 The mind is a beautiful thing, and given a runway of endless data, it can wreak some serious havoc.

-Technical analysis is one of the worst in provoking this natural human behavior.
-"Oh, I've seen this pattern before, it's a buy".
+Technical analysis (charting) is the worst in provoking this natural human behavior.
+If a trader made money on one setup, he’ll instinctively think, "Oh, I've seen this pattern before, it's a buy," even if there are a billion things wrong with the stock.
 There is a reason why online brokers offer dozens and in some cases hundreds of technical indicators.
 Indicators encourage you to see more "patterns" and trade more frequently.

 Technical Indicators Stock Charts with a Question Mark